timklapdor/uoa-online/src/courses/2-Introduction to Marketing.md

   - "Recommend and justify an appropriate mix of such strategies to form a cohesive overall strategy to address given marketing tasks or situations."
   - "Use examples from current events and real-world marketing situations to apply, illustrate and discuss different marketing strategies."
 Topics:
-  - Marketing basics
+  - "Marketing basics"
-  - Marketing strategy and developing a marketing plan
+  - "Marketing strategy and developing a marketing plan"
-  - Market research
+  - "Market research"
-  - Target marketing
+  - "Target marketing"
-  - Buyer behaviour
+  - "Buyer behaviour"
-  - Branding
+  - "Branding"
-  - Product
+  - "Product"
-  - Place
+  - "Place"
-  - Promotion
+  - "Promotion"
-  - Price
+  - "Price"
-  - Ethical marketing
+  - "Ethical marketing"
 Assessments:
   - Name: "Marketing critique"
     Weighting: "10"